 A partnership for success

-La Trobe University deliver this program through Melbourne Polytechnic.
+La Trobe University delivers this program through Melbourne Polytechnic.
 See the La Trobe program here and ask us about enrolling.

 Students in our program have undertaken vintage experience at a wide range of wide range of placements, from bespoke wineries and vineyards to large corporate organisations.